 Think of it this way:

-Have you ever found a really interesting article you want to read but once you get going you realize it’s incredibly long and all you really want is the highlights?
+Have you ever found a really interesting article you want to read?
+Then, once you get going, you realize it’s incredibly long and all you really want are the highlights?

 Your macro industry section is the same thing.

-The key is to keep the macro industry section short, simple and visual, so you can increase the odds that it will be read in full.
+The key is to keep the macro industry section short, simple and visual.
+This way, you can increase the odds that it will be read in full.

 Let’s take a look at how you can make that happen.